-Condition: The programme team must clarify the requirements for student progression and achievement within the programme in relation to reassessments for both the academic and practice elements, and how this information will be communicated accurately and consistently to students.
+Condition: The programme team must clarify the requirements for student progression and achievement within the programme in relation to reassessments for the practice element, and how this information will be communicated accurately and consistently to students.

-Reason: In documentation provided prior to the visit, the visitors noted on page 39 of the placement handbook that "students will be offered a reassessment opportunity."

-However, at the programme team meeting for the Paramedic Science programme, it was confirmed that all programmes will have two reassessment opportunities at each level of the programme for both the academic and practice element of the programme.
-As such, the visitors are currently unclear about the reassessment opportunities for students if they fail an academic or practice element in this programme.
-Therefore, the programme team must provide further evidence to clarify the requirements for student progression and achievement within the programme in relation to reassessments for both the academic and practice elements, and how this information will be communicated consistently and accurately to students.
+Reason: From a review of the documentation, the visitors noted from page 21 of the placement handbook that if a student fails in practice, "a second reassessment attempt will be arranged" and "Any student who does not pass at the reassessment attempt will normally be discontinued / withdrawn from the programme."
+However, at the visit, the education provider confirmed that students will be permitted two reassessment opportunities in both the practice and academic elements of the programme.
+Due to the disparity in information provided, the visitors were unclear about the number of reassessment opportunities for students if they fail a placement.
+As such, the programme team must provide further evidence to clarify the requirements for student progression and achievement within the programme in relation to reassessments for the practice element, and how this information will be communicated consistently and accurately to students.